CEMETERY VISITS & TOURS –

 7. About 3 miles later, the pavement ends.
 Slow down to 25 mph or less.
 Save our roads and neighborly relations, and reduce dust and wear and tear on your car.

-8. In another mile, you’ll see the Ekone Ranch sign and some orange cones – turn right onto Ekone Road.
-Slow down more to 10 mph or less – there are two speed bumps on this road.
+8. In another mile, you’ll see our neighbors blue 455 house marker on your left and the Ekone Ranch sign on your right – turn right onto Ekone Road.
+Slow down more to 10 mph or less – there are two speed bumps and two speed dips on this road.
 You’ll pass our closest neighbors and follow the signs for Ekone for almost 1 mile, to reach the Ekone Valley.

 9. If no one is immediately on hand to greet you, park in the circle area at the Lodge, Do not go on past the STOP sign.
 The large octagonal building is the Ekone Ranch Lodge.
 Your White Eagle steward will meet you there.
 During burial services we will direct you to drive past the lodge and park at the cabin (in the stand of pine trees) for reception.